sarah-krebs/sarah-krebs.github.io/_pages/about.md

 ---

-I am a Data Scientist at OSP Dresden (member of the Otto Group), utilizing machine learning to solve problems in retail and logistics.
-Previously, I completed a MSc in Physics at the Technical University of Dresden and worked on deep reinforcement learning for autonomous driving.
+I am a PhD candidate at LUHAI in Hannover.
+My research interests lie at the intersection of automated machine learning (AutoML) and interpretable machine learning.

-I am broadly interested in machine learning, especially in deep learning and reinforcement learning.
-I co-organize the [WiMLDS](http://wimlds.org/about-the-dresden-team/) (Women in Machine Learning & Data Science) Dresden Chapter.
+Before starting my PhD in 2022, I received a master’s degree in Physics from TU Dresden and worked on the application of machine learning to different problems in the industry for a few years.